sol358inc/battleship/README.md

 Each player has only one ship
 Ship size can only be 3 rows X 1 column, OR 1 row X 3 columns

+Game setup information is stored in data.json; such as board size and initial ship placement

 To run the game
 execute ./game_run.sh.
 This will trigger automated unit tests first.